leonidessaguisagjr/filehash/README.rst

 The ``FileHash`` class wraps around the ``hashlib`` (provides hashing for MD5, SHA-1, SHA-256 and SHA-512) and ``zlib`` (provides checksums for Adler-32 and CRC32) modules and contains the following methods:

 - ``hash_file(filename)`` - Calculate the file hash for a single file.
 Returns a string with the hex digest.
-- ``hash_files(filename)`` - Calculate the file hash for a multiple files.
+- ``hash_files(filename)`` - Calculate the file hash for multiple files.
 Returns a list of tuples where each tuple contains the filename and the calculated hash.
 - ``hash_dir(path, pattern='*')`` - Calculate the file hashes for an entire directory.
 Returns a list of tuples where each tuple contains the filename and the calculated hash.
 - ``cathash_files(filename)`` - Calculate a single hash for multiple files.
 Files are sorted by their individual hash values and then traversed in that order to generate a combined hash value.
 Returns a string with the hex digest.
 - ``cathash_dir(path, pattern='*')`` - Calculate a single hash for an entire directory of files.
 Files are sorted by their individual hash values and then traversed in that order to generate a combined hash value.
 Returns a string with the hex digest.